-Developing the Safety Assessment and Risk Management Techniques of Genetically Modified Animal Biologics
+Development of Safety Assessment and Risk Management Techniques for Genetically Modified Animal Biologics

-To accomplish the management of genetically modified (GM) animal biologics, the establishment of safety assessment techniques is urgent.
-Moreover, strengthening international information collection can ensure that inspection technology is consistent with international standards.
-In this study, we collected European and American regulations of safety assessment of GM animal biologics and inventoried the documents and tests of the live GM animal biologics reviewed in recent years to identify the inspection technical gap.
-According to the results of the inventory, we established the safety assessment models such as the tissue tropism test, the transmission route test, virulence regression in vivo/in vitro test, and environmental survival/spread test.
-Furthermore, we also set up basic test technologies and trained technical staff in the team by standard procedure establishment and education.
-We can effectively fill the current risk assessment technology gap of GM animal biologics, and enhance the international competitiveness of biopharmaceutical industries for veterinary GM products in our country.
-The related research achievements can also be used as references when authorities elaborate on regulations.
+In order to effectively manage genetically modified (GM) animal biologics, the establishment of safety assessment techniques is urgent.
+Moreover, strengthening international guidelines collection can ensure that inspection technology is consistent with international standards.
+In order to identify the gaps in effective technical inspections, we completed the collection of European Union and United States standards for the safety assessment of GM animal biologics and inventoried the recently reviewed documents and tests of these GM animal biologics.
+According to the results of the inventory, we established several safety assessment models including those that evaluate tissue tropism, transmission routes, virulence regression in vivo/in vitro, as well as environmental survival and spread.
+Furthermore, we also set up standard analytical techniques while also training technical staff in standard operating procedures.
+We have effectively used risk assessment to identify and address the current gaps in effective technological monitoring of GM animal biologics, and this will enhance the international competitiveness of the domestic biopharmaceutical industry involved in the production of veterinary GM products.
+The related research achievements can also be used as references when authorities draft future regulations.

 Hog cholera, also known as classical swine fever (CSF), is caused by the classical swine fever virus (CSFV), and it is a highly contagious and lethal disease affecting swine.
-Clinical outcomes of CSFV infection vary with different virus strains, from the acute form which results in mortality, to strains resulting in mild, chronic or even inconspicuous symptoms.
+Clinical outcomes of CSFV infection vary with different virus strains, from the acute form, which results in mortality, to other strains resulting in mild, chronic or even inconspicuous symptoms.
 CSFV is a RNA virus belonging to the genus Pestivirus of the family Flaviviridae, which commonly induces fever, diarrhea and internal hemorrhage in infected hosts.
-Hog cholera vaccine made by AHRI has changed from crystal violet vaccine to lapinized vaccine, and then evolved into tissue- cultured vaccine.
-As concerns of animal welfare, the live lapinized hog cholera vaccine has no longer been produced by the AHRI since 2022.
+The standard hog cholera vaccine produced by AHRI has gone through several advancements, from a crystal violet vaccine to a lapinized vaccine, and now to a tissue- cultured vaccine.
+Due to animal welfare concerns, the lapinized hog cholera vaccine is no longer produced by the AHRI starting in 2022.